xmruibi/SocialMusicSearch/README.md

 # CollaborativeMusicSearch
 This is innovative thinking on music search engine with collaborative dynamic bullet comments techniques.
 The basic idea is using bullet comments to generate music profile.
+According to these profiles, we can build better ranking during search with some retrieval algorithms.

 ### Potential Techniques
 Based on Spring-Boot App with Spring-Data-MongoDB&ElasticSearch&RESTful Service.